 The ABE program is designed for persons 16 or older with or without a high school diploma or its equivalency who function below the ninth grade level.
-Students receive individualized instruction in basic math, language, and reading.
-These classes improve adult's basic skills preparing them to later enroll in GED or Adult High School Diploma classes.
+Students receive individualized and classroom instruction in basic math, reading, and writing.
+These classes improve adults' basic skills preparing them to enter the workforce, enhance daily living skills, enroll in GED or Adult High School Diploma classes and enroll in college.